kashifcodes92/CV-face_emotions/README.md

 # CV-face_emotions
-Face and Emotion ddetection using CNN
+Face and Emotion detection using CNN